jingweimo/academic-kickstart/content/publication/journal-articles/Infield2019a/index.md

 # Publication name and optional abbreviated publication name.
 publication: "*Postharvet Biology and Technology (under review)*"

-abstract: Infield pre-sorting is intended to remove processing (inferior) fruit that are not suitable for the fresh market, so that growers could handle sorted apples differentially in postharvest storage and packing to achieve cost savings.
+abstract: "Infield pre-sorting is intended to remove processing (inferior) fruit that are not suitable for the fresh market, so that growers could handle sorted apples differentially in postharvest storage and packing to achieve cost savings.
 To achieve this goal, we developed an apple infield grading and sorting system, in which fruit singulation,